 We interviewed Kyle Harder and Christie Pearson from Santa Cruz to learn how they think about customer service and how they use Service Hub to bring their vision to life.

 "The impact of being in premium off road is that we’re dealing with shops and riders that want to pay for a premium product and consequently demand a higher level of service.
-These are performance machines, and people expect the best." — Christie Pearson
+These are performance machines, and people expect the best," said Christie.

 "What sets us apart as a company is that we want to deal with anyone that owns our product, regardless of where you bought it.
-If you have an issue with a Santa Cruz Bike and come to us with your issue, we’ll help you resolve your issue." — Kyle Harder
+If you have an issue with a Santa Cruz Bike and come to us with your issue, we’ll help you resolve your issue," said Kyle.

 So while keeping up with customer volume was a challenge on its own, Kyle also found himself having to juggle other responsibilities that come with growth:

 “There was always this ask from management to report on customer needs.
 Questions like: 'What bikes are people having problems with?'
 There was all this data from customers that we could never collect because it was over the phone or just scattered all over the place.”